Other Software QA and Testing Resources

 WebGoat - A deliberately insecure web application maintained by OWASP designed to teach web application security lessons.
 You can install and practice with WebGoat.
 In each lesson, users must demonstrate their understanding of a security issue by exploiting a real vulnerability in the WebGoat applications.
 For example, in one of the lessons the user must use SQL injection to steal fake credit card numbers.
 The application aims to provide a realistic teaching environment, providing users with hints and code to further explain the lesson.
 Written in Java - installs on any platform with a JVM; installers available for Linux, OS X, and Windows.
 There are over 40 lessons, dealing with Cross-site Scripting (XSS), Access Control, Thread Safety, Hidden Form Field Manipulation, Parameter Manipulation, Weak Session Cookies, SQL Injection, Web Services, Dangers of HTML Comments, etc.

-Top 10 Common Web Attacks - The most common attacks, and the vulnerabilities most commonly exploited, are typically the first and weakest link in a site's defense, and are therefore an appropriate focus for initial efforts in shoring up a defense with at least a minimal level of security.
-Includes discussion and explanation of OWASP's Top 10 Application Security Risks.
+10 Common Web Attacks: Protect Your Website - Common attacks, and the vulnerabilities exploited, are typically the first and weakest link in a site's defense, and are therefore an appropriate focus for initial efforts in shoring up a defense with at least a minimal level of security.
+Includes discussion of how to prevent the attacks.

 SANS Security Resources - Web site of SANS (SysAdmin, Audit, Network, and Security Institute), a cooperative research and education organization for sysadmins, security professionals, and network administrators for sharing lessons learned and solutions.
-Includes an Intrusion Detection FAQ; more than 1500 white papers on security; webcasts; security trends, top security risks, and much more are freely available.
+Includes training courses and certifications, a global incident alert network, white papers on security, podcasts, security trends, top security risks, newsletters, pentest tools, forensic tools, cloud security information, and much more.

 Common Attack Pattern and Enumeration - CAPEC is a publicly available, community-developed list of common attack patterns (descriptions of common methods for exploiting software systems), with a comprehensive schema and classification taxonomy.
 By Mitre Corp.

-Computer Emergency Response Team site - CERT's internet security web site at SEI; includes vulnerability database, web server security information, blogs, podcasts, publications; hosted by the Software Engineering Institute at Carnegie Mellon University.
+Computer Emergency Response Team site - CERT's internet security web site at SEI; includes a vulnerability database, blogs, publications, tools, training courses; hosted by the Software Engineering Institute at Carnegie Mellon University.

 Return to top of resources listings

-Articles from the Nielsen Norman Group web site - Articles from the Nielsen Norman Group web site re usability/design with such articles as 'You Are Not the User: The False-Consensus Effect', 'How Users Read on the Web", 'Costs of User Testing', and 'Differences between Print Design and Web Design'.
+Articles from the Nielsen Norman Group web site - Articles, templates, guidelines, and more from the Nielsen Norman Group web site re usability/design with such articles as 'USability Testing 101', 'You Are Not the User: The False-Consensus Effect', 'How Users Read on the Web", 'Costs of User Testing', and 'Differences between Print Design and Web Design'.

-Web Design Best Practices Checklist - Checklist from web site of Terry Ann Morris, covers page layout, browser compatibility, navigation, color and graphics, multimedia, content and presentation, functionality, accessibility.
+Web Design Best Practices Checklist - Useful checklist from web site of Terry Ann Morris, covers page layout, browser compatibility, navigation, color and graphics, multimedia, content and presentation, functionality, accessibility.

 Usability.gov - Web site with a large collection of web usability resources, information, and guidelines.
 Although the site was developed by the U.S. federal government for use by various federal agencies, the site is a resource available to anyone.